 Benjie Roberto

-Human Kinetics, Kinesiology and Health Studies StudentCourse Requirements: One of Biology/SBI4U, Chemistry/SCH4U, or Physics/SPH4U, English/ENG4U
+Human Kinetics, Kinesiology and Health Studies StudentCourse Requirements, Fall 2025: One of Biology/SBI4U, Chemistry/SCH4U, or Physics/SPH4U, English/ENG4U

 Mean Average: 85%